 In order to quantify the performance of this algorithm, we collected a total of 6,000 swipes from 3 different users with half the swipes with a ring on.
-We asked the users to vary the swipe duration between 300ms to 1.5 seconds but since making a swipe last for precisely a given time is difficult, we bucketed the collected swipes into 100ms durations starting from 250ms to 1550ms and discard swipes outside of this range.
-The swipe duration of all swipes within a bin are approximated by the mean value of the bin.
+We asked the users to vary the swipe duration between 300ms to 1.5 seconds but since making a swipe last for precisely a given time is hard, we bucket the collected swipes into 100ms durations starting from 250ms to 1550ms and discard swipes outside of this range.
+The swipe duration of all swipes within a bucket are approximated by the mean value of the bucket.
 Using the move events registered in this dataset, we calculated the detection rate of ring bearing users and the percentage of swipes without rings which were wrongly classified as one with rings, i.e., the false acceptance rate.

-The resulting values shown in Figure 13 shows that the detection rate increases with the duration of the swipe, at first sharply from $\sim 68\%$ for 300ms swipes to $\sim 92\%$ for 500ms swipes and then gradually after that.
-Thus if the duration of the swipes used in a multi-player game is longer than 700ms, the users can be classified correctly with a 95% confidence level.
+The resulting values shown in Figure 12 shows that the detection rate increases with the duration of the swipe, at first sharply from $\sim 68\%$ for 300ms swipes to $\sim 92\%$ for 500ms swipes and then gradually after that.
+Thus if the swipes used in a multi-player game is more than 700ms, the users can be classified correctly with a 95% confidence level.